 Techniques and issues involved in gathering, analyzing and synthesizing data for developing and monitoring individualized programs for preschool children with disabilities.
-Prerequisites: SED 101 or consent of department chair.

-375 ASSESSMENT AND PLANNING FOR DEAF AND HARD OF HEARING STUDENTS
+Prerequisite: SED 101 or consent of department chair.
+375 ASSESSMENT AND PLANNING FOR DEAF AND HARD OF HEARING STUDENTS 3 sem. hrs.

 Examines individual assessment tools and techniques appropriate for developing an individualized educational program for students who are deaf and hard of hearing.
 Prerequisite: SED 359 or concurrent registration.

-377 COMMUNICATION STRATEGIES FOR INDIVIDUALS WITH DISABILITIES
+377 COMMUNICATION STRATEGIES FOR INDIVIDUALS WITH DISABILITIES 3 sem. hrs.

 Issues, intervention strategies, and technologies that can impact the communication skills of individuals with disabilities.
-Prerequisites: SED 101 or equivalent.
 Materials charge optional.

-379 ASSISTIVE TECHNOLOGY FOR INDIVIDUALS WITH DISABILITIES
+Prerequisite: SED 101 or equivalent.
+379 ASSISTIVE TECHNOLOGY FOR INDIVIDUALS WITH DISABILITIES 3 sem. hrs.

 Overview of a wide range of assistive technology devices and services for individuals with disabilities.
 Demonstration of devices, laboratory experiences, and identification of funding sources.
-Prerequisite: SED 101 or equivalent or consent of instructor.

-382 CHALLENGING BEHAVIOR: ANALYSIS AND INTERVENTION
+Prerequisites: SED 101 or equivalent; SED 201 or consent of department chair.
+382 CHALLENGING BEHAVIOR: ANALYSIS AND INTERVENTION 3 sem. hrs.

 Theoretical and practical application of functional behavior assessment and analysis, and functional, academic, and behavioral programming.
-Prerequisites: SED 204

-384 STRATEGIES FOR ACCESSING THE GENERAL EDUCATION CURRICULUM 3 sem hrs
+Prerequisite: SED 204 384 STRATEGIES FOR ACCESSING THE GENERAL EDUCATION CURRICULUM 3 sem. hrs.

 Analysis and application of curriculum, instruction, and organizational strategies effective for learners with disabilities who access general education curricula.
-Prerequisites: Concurrent registration in SED 245.13.
+Prerequisites: Concurrent registration in SED 252.
 Admission to Professional Studies.

-385 LIFE SKILLS CURRICULUM ASSESSMENT AND INSTRUCTION
+385 LIFE SKILLS CURRICULUM ASSESSMENT AND INSTRUCTION 3 sem. hrs.

 Analysis and application of conceptual models, methods and strategies for assessment and instruction in community-referenced life skills curriculum.
-Prerequisites: Admission to Professional Studies, SED 203, SED 204 or concurrent registration, SED 387 or concurrent registration, concurrent registration in SED 245.12.

-386 EARLY INTERVENTION FOR INFANTS AND YOUNG CHILDREN WITH DISABILITIES 3 som brs
+Not for credit if had SED 383.
+Prerequisites: Admission to Professional Studies, SED 203, 204 or concurrent registration, SED 387 or concurrent registration, concurrent registration in SED 251.
+Admission to Teacher Education.
+386 EARLY INTERVENTION FOR INFANTS AND YOUNG CHILDREN WITH DISABILITIES 3 sem. hrs.

 Curriculum and organization of service delivery for young children with disabilities.
 Emphasis on birth to eight years of age.
-Prerequisites: SED 101 or equivalent.

-387 PERSONALIZING CURRICULA FOR LEARNERS WITH DISABILITIES
+Prerequisite: SED 101 or equivalent.
+387 PERSONALIZING CURRICULA FOR LEARNERS WITH DISABILITIES 3 sem, hrs.

 Analysis and application of approaches to personalizing curricula, including longitudinal planning, identifying modified and alternative educational priorities, and adapting settings.
-Prerequisites: SED 203, SED 204, or concurrent registration, SED 385 or concurrent registration, Admission to Teacher Education required, concurrent registration in SED 245.12.
+Prerequisites: SED 203, 204, or concurrent registration, SED 385 or concurrent registration, Admission to Teacher Education, concurrent registration in SED 251.

+400 INDEPENDENT STUDY

+1-4 sem. hrs.

 Prerequisite: Consent of the department chairperson.

-402 AURAL REHABILITATION FOR YOUNG CHILDREN WHO ARE DEAF AND HARD OF HEARING
+402 AURAL REHABILITATION FOR YOUNG CHILDREN WHO ARE DEAF AND HARD OF HEARING 3 sem. hrs.